Creating a Single Page Application

 Important:

-After defining the root component, you must import the component from the SPA client script and provide it as a parameter to the setContent(rootComponent) method.
+After you define the root component, import it in the SPA client script and pass it as a parameter to the setContent(rootComponent) method.
 For more information, see Single Page Application Client Script.

-At this point, your SuiteApp project folder structure should look something like the following:
+At this point, your SuiteApp project folder structure looks like this:

 com.netsuite.spa